Calligrapher Ransui Yakata Interview

 December 7, 2008

-Satoshi Ransui Yakata is a young Japanese calligraphy and watercolor master active in Tokyo, Japan, and with a broad international portfolio.
+Satoshi Ransui Yakata is a Japanese calligraphy and watercolor master active in Tokyo, Japan, and with a broad international portfolio.
 The watercolor painting he specializes in is known as suiboku: a traditional style that, like calligraphy itself, originated in China.

 Ransui and his art

 I got to know Ransui (his professional name) in 2006 when, eager to try calligraphy, I was introduced to him through a friend.
 Ever cheerful, and with a maturity beyond his years, he inspired me both with his buoyancy of spirit and consummate skill with the brush.

 Ransui wields the brush with a polished intensity, sizing up the next stroke, executing it, and finishing it off with an almost electric flourish.
 The result is elegant, forceful and beautifully balanced lines and forms.

 His suiboku paintings transcend any language barrier, and in sparse strokes and minimum shading express mystique, delicacy, and grandeur, whether of bamboo forests, flowers, rocky mountains, or even urban skyscrapers.

 From elementary school